nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

    This option makes an nRF91 Series device enter deep sleep after startup.
    It is not selected by default.

-.. _CONFIG_SLM_WAKEUP_PIN:
+.. _CONFIG_SLM_POWER_PIN:

-CONFIG_SLM_WAKEUP_PIN - Interface GPIO to exit from sleep or idle This option specifies which interface GPIO to use for exiting sleep or idle mode.
+CONFIG_SLM_POWER_PIN - Interface GPIO pin to power off the SiP and exit from sleep or idle This option specifies which pin to use to power on or off the SiP and make SLM exit idle mode.
    It is set by default as follows:

    * On the nRF9161 DK: